Book Group Kits

 - Choose the Submit a Job button.

-- Choose either black and white or color.
+- Choose either black and white or color and size of paper you would like to print.

 - Choose the Print Options and Account Selection button.